appcircleio/appcircle-docusaurus/docs/publish-module/publish-walkthrough-for-app-store/index.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE4255-flows.png' />

+#### Why can't I edit the Publish Flow?

+The Publish Module is an **enterprise-level** solution, so only users with an **Appcircle Enterprise Licence** have access to all of its features.
+Users with other licences have limited access to the module.
+To get more information for Enterprise Licence please [**contact us**](https://appcircle.io/contact) directly.

 #### How can I roll back to a previous version if needed?

 If you need to roll back to a previous version, you can do so by selecting the desired version from your release history within the Publish module.
 This process involves re-uploading the previous binary and metadata, then executing a flow to re-release that version.
 Rolling back ensures that you can quickly address any issues with the current release without significant downtime.